 ETOPS – EDTO – LROPS

 After many years of discussions and studies on the recently stated situation, in 2012 ICAO Annex 6 Part 1, Amendment 36.
 This replaced ETOPS with the Extended Deflection Time Operations (EDTO) regime.
-However, since then, although the EDTO regime has been widely accepted, EDTO has not been universally adopted, and the ongoing ETOPS is permitted in Annex 6, provided that the EDTO concepts are “properly embodied in the relevant or documentation”.
+However, since then, although the EDTO regime has been widely accepted, EDTO has not been universally adopted.
+And the ongoing ETOPS is permitted in Annex 6, provided that the EDTO concepts are “properly embodied in the relevant or documentation”.
 “ETOPS” has continued to be used by FAA and others as previously redefined as an acronym for “Extended Interval Transactions” instead of “Interval Twin Transactions”.
-EASA currently continues the ETOPS as originally defined and the acronym ‘LROPS’ (Long Range Operations) for extended range operations of three and four engine aircraft.
+EASA currently continues the ETOPS as originally defined.
+And the acronym ‘LROPS’ (Long Range Operations) for extended range operations of three and four engine aircraft.

 for more articles click.